 Do you want to apply for car finance and don’t know what your credit profile looks like?
 Or have you recently been declined for car finance due to your credit profile but not sure what’s on it?

 Why not check using Credit Karma, its free for LIFE!
 Having free and unlimited access to your credit report lets you know where you stand, and gives you the information you need to make better decisions about the things you want.

-Your credit rating is very important to your lifestyle, as it decides everything from personal loans to mobile phone contracts.
-Credit Karma gives you free for life access to your credit report.
+Your credit rating is very important to your lifestyle as it decides everything from personal loans to mobile phone contracts.
+Knowing what credit score is needed for car finance can give you an advantage when applying.
+Credit Karma gives you free-for-life access to your credit report.

 Credit Karma is part of TransUnion Information Group and it’s TransUnion that provides your credit report.